 Procedure topics focus on surgery or procedures used for therapeutic purposes that is not specific to use for a single disease or condition.
 Procedures used to support diagnosis are considered as Diagnostic/Diagnosis/Evaluation topics.
 The content is organized to support the clinical workflow.

-Shared Decision Making topics focus facilitating shared decision making between clinicians and patients.
+Shared Decision-Making topics focus on facilitating shared decision making between clinicians and patients.
 The content is organized according to patients’ frequently asked questions and compares different treatment or screening options.

 Prevention topics focus on primary prevention or screening for a specific disease or condition.
 This also includes content related to health maintenance, concentrating on general prevention and routine care such as wellness visits, immunization schedules, and preventive tests.
 The content is organized to support the clinical workflow.

 Quality Improvement topics focus on information related to optimizing care and minimizing unnecessary or harmful interventions.

 The DynaMed Drug Interactions tool provides a fast and efficient way to check for potentially harmful drug interactions and provides users with useful clinical information on how to manage the potential effects.
 Some combinations of medications should be avoided or used with caution because they may reduce or potentiate the effect of drugs and/or cause serious side effects.

 The Drug Interactions tool enables a user to check a patient’s entire medication list at the same time for interacting drug ingredients and their effects along with their clinical significance.